Homepage look and feel

 </div>

-If you do this often, you can create a snippet that holds the above HTML and insert the snippet into your article, instead!
+If you do this often, create a snippet that holds that code and insert the snippet into your article, instead!

 Re-add the Popular Articles list to your homepage

-If you've removed the Popular Articles list from your homepage, you can re-add it to by copying and pasting the relevant HTML from Default Homepage Article HTML into either the code view of the top-level Homepage or into Settings > Style > Custom HTML > Homepage.
+If you've removed the Popular Articles list from your homepage, you can re-add it to by copying and pasting the relevant HTML from Default Homepage HTML.

 For knowledge bases using individual reader accounts, our Recent Articles list displays a reader's most-recently-viewed articles, topic display categories, and custom content categories.
-These links can help readers return to content where they left off, or content they frequently reference.
-Your homepage is an excellent place to add this article list, though you can also add it to the right column of your layout, if you're using the right column.
+These links can help readers return to content where they left off.
+Your homepage is an excellent place to add this article list.

 This list only works with individual reader accounts.
-Knowledge bases with default access set to public, shared passwords, or shared IP addresses will not properly populate this list.
+Knowledge bases with KB Settings > Basic > Content authentication set to public, IP address or shared password can't use the list properly.

 How does it work?